BestTimesToVisit.com Logo

 Shuttles and Tours

-Numerous shuttle services and guided tours operate on Kauai, offering transportation to popular attractions like Waimea Canyon, the Na Pali Coast (via boat tours), and various hiking trailheads.
-This is a great option for specific day trips or if you prefer not to drive yourself.
+Numerous shuttle services and guided tours operate on Kauai, offering transport to specific attractions like Waimea Canyon, the Na Pali Coast, or specific beaches.
+This is ideal if you want a curated experience and don't want to worry about navigation.

 Cost:Varies widely, from $50 for a shared shuttle to $200+ for a full-day guided tour.